 - fluctuation of currency exchange rate

-- unstable economic and political local or regional environment
+- unstable economic and political climate or local or regional environment

 Frequently, local customs or court decisions - in addition to international treaties - apply in overseas countries.
 It is therefore critically important to establish the relevant law and jurisdiction in case of a disagreement.

 Common causes of disputes with overseas suppliers include: